 Several influential media featured the accomplishments of the School of Management and the expertise of its faculty over the past year.
 Below is a summary of some of the school’s citations in prominent national and regional media.
 These media “hits” enhance the school’s national reputation and help to brand it as one of the nation’s top business schools.

-Tom Ulbrich, assistant dean and executive director of the Center for Entrepreneurial Leadership (CEL), was quoted in a story that appeared on Businessweek.com about the CEL's new Taking Care of Family Business initiative, designed to support family business ventures.
-"It's a unique set of support and services," he said.
-"Family businesses are complex systems, and we'll provide an environment where family members can flourish individually while collaborating to run a business successfully."
+A story on NBCNews.com quoted Tom Ulbrich, assistant dean and executive director of the Center for Entrepreneurial Leadership, and announced that the center has launched a program designed to help with the specific challenges that can befall a family business.
+"Family businesses are complex systems, and we'll provide an environment where family members can flourish individually while collaborating to run a business successfully," he said.

 Lew Mandell, professor emeritus of finance and managerial economics, was quoted in an article on Businessweek.com about security chips and PINs for credit cards.
 "It's very embarrassing because the credit card is an American invention," he said.
 "We've invented every piece of technology and every upgrade, but when it comes to chip and PIN cards, which are a vast improvement, we're the last people on earth to adopt it."

 Mandell also was interviewed for a story on PBS NewsHour about long-term care insurance.
 "Long-term care insurance has grown increasingly expensive, and for many, it's not worth the cost," he said.

 CBS Money Watch

 In addition, an article in CBS Money Watch quoted Mandell about the rising allowance rates kids are receiving from their parents.
 "Looking at the research, I was surprised to see that the kids who did worst on financial literacy tests were the ones who received an unconditional allowance," he said.